openyurtio/openyurt.io/docs/installation/manually-setup.md

 kubectl apply -f config/setup/yurt-tunnel-agent.yaml
 ```

-After the agent and the server are running, we should check yurt-tunnel can work by executing command like `kubectl logs/exec`
+After the agent and the server are running, we should check if yurt-tunnel can work by executing command like `kubectl logs/exec`

 ### 3.4 Setup Yurthub Settings